|

 In addition, from 1999 onwards,

-the best cultivar will be awarded, in perpetuity,
+the best cultivar may be awarded, in perpetuity,

 the "Valarasan-Toomey Award", in the